Home » BiostocksPro » Financial Planning » Investment Strategies

 FoxConn, Manufacturer of Apple, Sony, HP, Nintendo: Adds Suicide Nets for Unhappy Employees

-The next time you pick up your iPhone or iPad or any of the other Apple products, as well as Nintendo, Sony and HP, you might want to think about your humanity and the cost of that products.
+The next time you pick up your iPhone or iPad or any of the other Apple products, as well as Nintendo, Sony and HP, you might want to think about your humanity and the cost of that technology products.
 While we all know that these items are manufactured in China at the FoxConn plant, did you know that the working conditions are so bad that the employees threatened suicide?
 And the answer to the problem?
 Not better conditions, but instead Foxconn erected suicide nets.

 In November, 2011, I listened to an interview with Steve Jobs on NPR, in which he stated that the reason Apple made the decision to build their manufacturing plants in China was because he couldn’t find the large quantity of qualified engineers that they needed in the United States.
 While not wishing to speak ill of someone that has passed, I point blank rejected that statement.
 Everyone knows that outsourcing to other countries, where the labor is so much cheaper, is simply a profit decision.
 The bottom line greed is what this is all about, and nothing else.
-Technology investment is a major player in global economics and profits are what every board of directors and their investors want to see.
+Technology is a major player in global economics and profits are what every board of directors and their investors want to see.

 Well now, the shameful face of such companies as Nintendo, HP, Sony and Apple is showing at its FoxConn manufacturing plant, where workers are stating that the conditions are so incredibly bad that they threatened mass suicide.
 This isn’t new for this plant.
 In 2010, there were eighteen suicide attempts, resulting in fourteen deaths.
 The environment is so bad that every month, five percent of their work staff (over 24,000 people) simply quit.